Q & A for Professional Guidance

-My name is Peter Meilahn, and have been a teacher to clinical staff at The University of Minnesota Medical Center, and I am a Licensed Professional Clinical Counselor and biofeedback practitioner in Minnesota (here is my clinical website, www.minnesotabiofeedback.com).
+My name is Peter Meilahn, MA, Licensed Professional Counselor.
+The sound therapy guidance system below is designed from proven results in research.
+It is meant to guide you as you choose which sounds to use for your needs and goals or for people you share the site with.
+I have been a teacher to staff and clients from The Mayo Clinic, The University of Minnesota Medical Center, and elsewhere.
+I am a Licensed Professional Counselor and biofeedback practitioner in Minnesota (here is my clinical website, www.minnesotabiofeedback.com).

-I created this site to help as many people as possible with simple techniques that create amazing results for individuals and communities.
-You can share your membership login for free with family members, co-workers, schoolmates, and people you help through your work.
+You can share your membership login for free with family members, friends, co-workers, schoolmates, and people you help through your work.
 Clinicians and other healthcare or human service professionals can share it with people they are working with too.

 I created the questionnaire below to ask you key questions that will reveal which sounds will work best for you based on brain research for how certain sound speeds help us either slow down, or speed up.